bantu94/muzinge/content/about/index.md

 Manufacturing
 --------------

-At Acme Corporation, we take pride in what we create.
+At Muzinge, we take pride in what we create.
 Our manufacturing process goes through **3 different** stages of fine workmanship to give you the best possible shapes.

 <img style="float:right; margin: 20px;" src="draw.jpg">